marc0f/UDACITY_DSND_5-Investment_and_Trading_Capstone_Project/report/REPORT.md

 On the other hand, the SVR model achieved the best performance by using 2 years of data as well as all the available features.
 A marked trend of performance improvement while increasing the features combinations is denoted.

-Based on these results, the final model has been computed by using the SVR regressor, by using 2 years of train data (from present date to past), and a set of feature composed of raw data, differences, SMAsm EMAs, and EWAP.
+Based on these results, the final model has been computed by using the SVR regressor, by using 2 years of train data (from present date to past), and a set of feature composed of raw data, differences, SMAs, EMAs, and EWAP.